mrityunjayapv/CTF-Writeups/overthewire/natas/natas6.md

 # </html>
 ```

-We can see that there is a form which take our input, and when we submit the input there is a javascript code which gets executed on the input, Where the code gets the secret from `includes` directory which has a file called `secret.ini` and then compares our input with the secret in the file and then outputs the password if the secrets match.
+We can see that there is a form which take our input, and when we submit the input there is a php code which gets executed on the input, Where the code gets the secret from `includes` directory which has a file called `secret.ini` and then compares our input with the secret in the file and then outputs the password if the secrets match.
 Lets see if we can access `secret.ini` through url.

 ```bash
 http://natas6.natas.labs.overthewire.org/includes/secret.inc